BTAxis/D5tools/ReadMe.md

 - Value 5: Always 0.
 - Value 6: File size in bytes, identical to value 2.
 - Value 7: Always 0.

+## Building ##
+The code is simple C++.
+It uses some Windows-specific functions, and thus is not portable.
+I built my binaries with MinGW, but any compiler on Windows should work.